catherineyu8/this-is-going-swimmingly/README.md

 To train the model

--   src/main.py --mode test
+-   src/main.py --mode train

 To test the model on MMSD 2.0 dataset test split

--   src/main.py --mode train --dataset mmsd2.0
+-   src/main.py --mode test --dataset mmsd2.0

 To test the model on the MUSE/FLICKR custom combined dataset

--   src/main.py --mode train --dataset muse_flickr
+-   src/main.py --mode test --dataset muse_flickr

 To test the model on our own data

--   src/main.py --mode train --dataset us
+-   src/main.py --mode test --dataset us

+To test the model on SarcNet data

+-   src/main.py --mode test --dataset sarcnet

 To run a container with tensorflow in oscar: